vvv214/vvv214.github.io/_pages/misc.md

 Personal
 ======
-* I am curious about new things.
+* Curious about new things.
-* I am enthusiastic about optimizing my daily activities.
+* Enthusiastic about optimizing my daily activities.
-* I like to finish trivial things quite early (e.g., I finished this website).
+* Prefer to finish trivial things first (e.g., I finished this website).

 Interest
 ======